Manishearth/manishearth.github.io/source/drafts/async.md

 But what about its stack?
 OS threads have a large stack with them, and you kinda need a stack for functions and stuff to work.

 What Go used to do was segmented stacks.
-The reason a thread needs a large stack is that generally we expect the stack to be contiguous, and stacks can't just be "reallocated" like we do with growable buffers since we expect stack data to stay put so that pointers to stack data to continue to work.
-So we allocate all the stack we think we'll ever need (~8MB), and hope we don't need more.
+The reason a thread needs a large stack is that most programming languages, including C, expect the stack to be contiguous, and stacks can't just be "reallocated" like we do with growable buffers since we expect stack data to stay put so that pointers to stack data to continue to work.
+So we reserve all the stack we think we'll ever need (~8MB), and hope we don't need more.

 But the expectation of stacks being contiguous isn't strictly necessary.
 In Go, stacks are made of tiny chunks.
 When a function is called, it checks if there's enough space on the stack for it to run, and if not,